"Thanks so much...the map is absolutely perfect!"

 Outstanding Maps

 PolGeoNow is widely praised for its top-quality, regularly updated original maps, which use data compiled from a range of news media and academic sources.
-They have been featured repeatedly in the University of Texas's Perry-CastaƱeda Library Map Collection, and have appeared directly in sources such as:- UN High Commissioner for Refugees documentation
+They have been featured repeatedly in the University of Texas's Perry-CastaƱeda Library Map Collection, and have appeared directly in numerous academic papers and textbooks, as well as materials from:

 Trusted Source